BRIO-lab/brio-lab-onboarding/JTML/Part_2.md

 Joint kinematics offer a tremendous deal of information to both researchers and clinicians looking to study and treat various joint pathologies.
 Some questions they could ask:

+* What is the difference between healthy knee kinematics and osteoarthritic knee kinematics during a lunge activity?
-* What is the best way to asfaf
+* What is the proper geometry for an implant design to replicate natural knee kinematics during locomotion?
+*

 [Previous](https://github.com/BRIO-lab/brio-lab-onboarding/blob/main/JTML/Part_1.md) | [Next]()